MozeBaltyk/Rkub/README.md

 * An Ansible Controler, can be the same host for ansible and for building package, at your convenience...

-* minimum of 2 hosts RHEL-like for the cluster RKE2.
+* A minimum of 2 hosts RHEL-like for the cluster RKE2 with 80G at least on target directory.

 ## Getting started

 1. Preparation steps:
 - Clone this project on local machine which have an internet access.
-- Execute `Make prerequis` to install all prerequisites.
+- Execute `make prerequis` to install all prerequisites.
 - Complete directory inside `./plugins/inventory/hosts.yml`.

 2. Build your package by running (works on Debian-like and Redhat-like):